 Our journey with investing already started 2 years ago.
 It seems like a long time.
-But if you compare it to the average time-span of long term investing, it’s nothing.
+But if you compare it to the average time-span of long-term investing, it’s nothing.

 I couldn’t really oversee what it meant to invest in stocks.
-By means of experiment I had to know more about investing, before I could state a definite YES or NO. So I started to read the book ‘Beleggen voor Dummies’ (Investing for Dummies).
-It was the easiest to read book about investing written in Dutch.
+By means of experiment, I had to know more about investing, before I could state a definite YES or NO. So I started to read the book ‘Beleggen voor Dummies’ (Investing for Dummies).
+It was the easiest to read a book about investing written in Dutch.
 Even though this book only covered the core basics, I was intrigued by the fact that investing was more than just ‘trading’.
 I was convinced then, that it invest our money wasn’t a bad thing.

-From the very beginning we wanted to invest for the long term.
+From the very beginning, we wanted to invest for the long term.
 The idea was that we would grow our wealth by means of capital appreciation.
 Our first assets were some trackers and companies which we found interesting because of there business value.
-European stocks are not very known for paying out dividend, so that wasn’t something we focused on.
+European stocks are not very known for paying out a dividend, so that wasn’t something we focused on.
 Back then we had no idea of the power of compounding and dividend growth over the long haul.
 The big change was reading several blogs of people who all pursued financial independence.
 All the new possibilities and interesting lifestyles open our eyes to a way of investing we had never seen before.
 We realized that we had to improve our investment strategy and portfolio in order to get what we wanted.